Karenz0105/Portfolio/code_review.md

 Does the code above violate any general principles?

-This code doesn't violate any general principles.
+No, this code doesn't violate any general principles.

 ### Best Practice Rules